 Tablet size and resolution vs. screen size

 Tablet sizes should be relative to your screen size and resolution.
 The smaller the tablet surface, the less hand movement will be necessary to move the cursor on the screen.
-Having a tablet too small for your screen leads to a jumpy cursor and makes fine selections too difficult.
-A tablet too big for your screen feels slow, requiring too much hand movement, and may tire your arm muscles quicker.
+Having a tablet too small for your screen leads to a jumpy cursor and makes fine selections difficult.
+A tablet too big for your screen feels slow, requiring more hand movement, and may tire your arm muscles quicker.

 For dual display use, keep in mind that the overall screen proportion is much more horizontal than the tablet itself.
 Through the system preferences configuration panel, the tablet can be set up for different screen mappings, single screen mode or screen switching with a hotkey.
 The most natural way, in my opinion, is to keep the screen proportion exactly the same as the tablet surface.
-If you use dual displays, this means that some of the vertical area of the tablet would be inactive and that the horizontal resolution available will be mapped to a much bigger number of pixels—for example, 3840 x 1080 for dual 24" displays.
-This would require a larger drawing area than a single screen, and preferably a high end tablet such as the Intuos 5 Large model.
+If you use dual displays, this means that some of the vertical area of the tablet would be inactive and that the horizontal resolution available will be mapped to a much bigger number of pixels—for example, 3840 x 1080 for dual 24" 1080P displays.
+This would require a larger drawing area than a single screen, and preferably a high end tablet such as the Intuos Pro Medium or Large models.
 An alternative that works fairly well is to use a smaller tablet and set up a hot key combination to switch the control between the two screens, but doing this create some confusion when dragging objects from one screen to the other.

-First days with your new tablet
+First days with your new drawing tablet

 Working with a tablet is a paradigm change and may require an adaptation period for hardcore mouse addicts.